wtsi-npg/genotyping/doc/fluidigm.md

   [publish_fluidigm_genotypes.pl](https://github.com/wtsi-npg/genotyping/blob/master/src/perl/bin/publish_fluidigm_genotypes.pl).

-- The publishing script is idempotent which, combined with a daily run capturing the past 7 days of data, means that temporary services interruptions are handled without additional tracking, but with the overhead of some repeated work.
+- The publishing script is idempotent which, combined with a daily run capturing the past 7 days of data, means that temporary service interruptions are handled without additional tracking, but with the overhead of some repeated work.